ppalone/duration-parser/README.md

 ```
 DD: Days
-HH: Hours (must be less than 23)
+HH: Hours (must be less than or equal to 23)
-MM: Minutes (must be less than 59)
+MM: Minutes (must be less than or equal to 59)
-SS: Seconds (must be less than 59)
+SS: Seconds (must be less than or equal to 59)
 ```

 ## Usage